giantswarm/docs/src/content/guides/creating-your-own-admission-controller/index.md

 ## Verify validation controller works

-Let's try to create a simple pod with a non matching name.
+Let's try to create a simple pod with a non-matching name.

 ```$bash
 $ kubectl apply -f pod_wrong.yaml
 Error from server: error when creating "pod_wrong.yaml": admission webhook "grumpy.giantswarm.org" denied the request: Keep calm and not add more crap in the cluster!
 ```

-The admission control has intercepted the request, it checked the name and it did not matched with the expected value, so it rejected.
+The admission control has intercepted the request, it checked the name and it did not match with the expected value, so it rejected.

 To confirm it works, let's try now with a correct name.